-At least 30 % of the lectures must be visited.
-Students have to write two control test, on 7th, and 15th week.
-If the results of the tests will not be at least 60%, the students will not be able to take oral exam.
+At least 30% of the lectures must be visited.
+Students have to write two self control tests, in the middle of the semester and at the end of the semester.
+If one of the test results will not be at least 60%, the students are not allowed to take final comprehensive oral exam.

 Absence of more than one practice is not allowed during the semester.
-The missed practice can be made up exclusively on the 14th week of the semester.
-Only students having adequately fulfilled the requirements of practice are allowed to get the signature and to take the final oral exam.
+Only students having adequately fulfilled the requirements of practice are allowed to get the signature and take final comprehensive oral exam.